-- 8. Establishes and maintains written policies and procedures inclusive of drug testing staff to ensure an alcohol and drug-free workplace and a workforce free of substance use.
-(See Appendix D); - 9.
-Maintains documentation that all direct care staff, who are required to complete First Aid, cardiopulmonary resuscitation (CPR) and seizure assessment training, complete American Heart Association (AHA) recognized training within ninety (90) days of hire, which shall be renewed within a time period recommended by the AHA.
-(See Appendix D); - 10.
-Maintains documentation of verification of completion of required trainings for all staff; and - 11.
-Ensures and maintains documentation that all non-licensed persons employed by the organization complete training in a recognized Crisis Intervention curriculum prior to handling or managing crisis calls, which shall be updated annually.
+(90) days of hire, which shall be renewed within a time period recommended by the AHA.
+(See Appendix D.)

+- Maintains documentation of verification of completion of required trainings for all staff. - Ensures and maintains documentation that all non-licensed persons employed by the organization complete training in a recognized Crisis Intervention curriculum prior to handling or managing crisis calls, which shall be updated annually.

-Providers that meet the provisions of La.
+• Providers that meet the provisions of La.
 R.S.
 40:2154.1

-Providers that meet the provisions of La.
+For a provider that meets the provisions of La.
 R.S.
-40:2154.1 shall have submitted a completed license application by December 1, 2017, and shall have become licensed by LDH Health Standards as a BHSP by April 1, 2018.
-Providers that submit a completed license application to LDH Health Standards by December 1, 2017, may continue to operate/provide services and may continue to participate in the Louisiana Medicaid Program during the pendency of the license application process (assuming that all other Medicaid requirements are met); however, such providers must receive a BHSP license issued by LDH Health Standards by April 1, 2018 in order to continue to participate in the Louisiana Medicaid Program in the Louisiana Medicaid Program and receive Medicaid Program and Program Application Program and Program and Program and Program Application Program and Program and Program Application Program and Program and Program Application Program
+40:2154.1, the provider shall have submitted a completed license application by December 1, 2017, and shall have become licensed by LDH Health Standards as a BHSP by April 1, 2018.
+Providers that submit a completed license application to LDH Health Standards by December 1, 2017, may continue to operate/provide services and may continue to participate in the Louisiana Medicaid Program during the pendency of the license application process (assuming that all other Medicaid requirements are met); however, such providers must receive a BHSP license issued by LDH Health Standards by April 1, 2018 in order to continue operation and in order to continue to participate in the Louisiana Medicaid Program and receive Medicaid payments.

-Providers that meet one of applicability exemptions of La.
+• Providers that meet one of applicability exemptions of La.
 R.S.
 40:2154

-Providers who meet one of applicability exemptions of the BHSP licensing statute, La.
+For a provider who meets one of applicability exemptions of the BHSP licensing statute, La.
 R.S.
-40:2154, are required to obtain a BHSP license or other agency license issued by LDH Health Standards by April 1, 2018, in order to continue to participate in the Louisiana Medicaid Program and receive Medicaid payments.
+40:2154, the provider is required to obtain a BHSP license or other agency license issued by LDH Health Standards by April 1, 2018, in order to continue to participate in the Louisiana Medicaid Program and receive Medicaid payments.
 Such provider may continue to be reimbursed by Medicaid until April 1, 2018, provided that the provider complies with all other Medicaid requirements.
+Beginning April 1, 2018, if such provider does not have a BHSP license or other agency license issued by LDH Health Standards, the provider may no longer participate in the Louisiana Medicaid Program or receive Medicaid payments.